 The Must Haves

-There four basic types: butterhead, iceberg, leaf, and romaine, along with hundreds of hybrids bred from them.
+There are four basic types of lettuce: butterhead (photo #5), iceberg (photo #5), leaf (photo #6), and romaine (photo #7), along with hundreds of hybrids bred from them.

-Iceberg Lettuce: Also known as crisped lettuce, this is the crispest and hardiest of lettuces varieties.
-It lasts twice as long in the fridge as long as most other varieties.
+Iceberg Lettuce: Also known as crisphead lettuce, iceberg is the most popular type of lettuce in the U.S. It’s the crispest and hardiest of lettuce varieties, lasting twice as long in the fridge as long as most other varieties.
 The downside: It’s not as flavorful or nutritious as other lettuces.

 Butterhead Lettuce: Comprising Boston and Bibb Lettuces, these are small, loosely formed heads of soft, supple leaves.
 Boston is a larger and fluffier head than Bibb; Bibb is the size of a fist, and sweeter than Boston.
 Both are excellent for lettuce cups.
-The down side: They’re highly perishable and bruise easily; and are pricier than iceberg and romaine.
+The leaves are sweet and tender.
+The downside: They’re highly perishable and bruise easily, and are pricier than iceberg and romaine.

-Leaf Lettuce: This category does not form a head; the leaves branch up from a single stalk.
+Leaf Lettuce: Also known as looseleaf, cutting or bunching lettuce, this category does not form a head.
+Instead, the leaves branch up from a single stalk.
 The leaves are very tender and are often seen in baby lettuce blends.
-The burgundy tint of red leaf lettuce and the spicier, nuttier oak leaf lettuce adds charming color to a mixed green salad.
+The burgundy tint of red leaf lettuce and the spicier, nuttier oak leaf lettuce add charming color to a mixed green salad.
 The downside: Leaf lettuces are more perishable than head lettuces and wilt easily.
+They are used mainly for salads.

-Romaine Lettuce: Second in crunchiness to iceberg lettuce, romaine is a stalk lettuce like leaf lettuce, with a pleasant bitterness.
-The crunchy center ribs make the leaves sturdy; and when the outer leaves are trimmed, the smaller ones (sold as hearts of romaine) can be used as “boats” to hold protein salads (egg, chicken, tuna, etc.).
+Romaine Lettuce: Second in crunchiness to iceberg lettuce, romaine, also called cos, is a stalk lettuce that grows in upright stalks.
+The crunchy center ribs make the leaves sturdy, and they have a pleasant bitterness.
+Romaine is used mainly for salads and sandwiches, and is the lettuce used in Caesar Salad.
+When the outer leaves are trimmed, the smaller ones (sold as hearts of romaine) can be used as “boats” to hold protein salads (egg, chicken, tuna, etc.).